 Howard W. French is a Professor at the Columbia University Graduate School of Journalism.
-His latest book is Everything Under the Heavens: How the Past Helps Shape China’s Push for Global Power.
-He is at work on a book about the participation of Africa and Africans in the launching of modernity.
-(June 2019)
+He is the author of four books, including A Continent for the Taking: The Tragedy and Hope of Africa.
+He is at work on a book about the role of Africa and Africans in the launching of modernity.
+(May 2020)